 - Punitive damages (when applicable)

-Commercial truck crashes, such as those involving 18-wheelers and tractor-trailers, tend to cause more severe injuries than those involving personal vehicles because of the size and weight of vehicles involved.
+Commercial truck crashes–such as those involving 18-wheelers, box trucks, and delivery trucks–tend to cause more severe injuries than those involving personal vehicles due to the size and weight of commercial trucks.
 Unfortunately, many truck accidents result in death.
-If your loved one was fatally injured or seriously injured in a St. Louis or Illinois truck accident, you may be unsure of where to turn.
+If a St. Louis or Illinois truck accident seriously or fatally injured your loved one, you may be unsure of where to turn.
 The last thing on your mind is fighting a trucking company to recover compensation.
-However, it’s important to seek legal assistance right away if your loved one was severely injured or passed away.
+However, it’s important to seek legal assistance right away if your loved one was severely injured or killed.
 You will have substantial medical bills and other expenses that you will be expected to pay immediately.
 The Cagle Law Firm can start working with you right after the accident to help recover compensation to cover your needs.

 You may be able to recover compensation to cover the following in a wrongful death claim: